Dynatrace/dynatrace-automation-tools/docs/Site-Reliability-Guardian/SRGAutomation-initial-setup.md

 ## 2. Create a SLO definition in Dynatrace

-You will need to identify a service that you want to monitor and then create a basic SLO expression.
+You need to identify a service that you want to monitor and then create a basic SLO expression.
 Later, you can enhance or replace this definition with a more complex SLO.
-If you want to quickly started, you can use an expression like this one:
+If you want to get started quickly, you can use an expression like this one:

 ```
 ((builtin:service.response.time:avg:partition("latency",value("good",lt(400000))):splitBy():count:default(0))/(builtin:service.response.time:avg:splitBy():count)*(100))
 ```

-This expression measures service performance by counting the number of request during which the response latency is below the defined threshold 400000 [µs] or 400 ms.
+> This expression measures service performance by counting the number of request during which the response latency is below the defined threshold 400000 [µs] or 400 ms.

 For the entity filters, you can use a combination of entity type and tags to find the target entity in Dynatrace. i.e.: